 On the flip side, I met with a man who took a genuine interest in me, and as I found out later, takes a genuine interest in every person he meets.
 He asked me questions about me personally, my work and how he can help me, and since we met, he has sent an article of interest for me to share recognizing a member of a group to which we both belong.
 No wonder he is so well thought of and very good at what he does.
 My meeting with him stands out and I will remember him.
 I wish more meetings were like this one.

 It’s all about relationships!
-Mark referenced Dale Carnegie’s How to Win Friends and Influence People as one of the best books ever written on relationship building.
+Jayne has also referenced Dale Carnegie’s How to Win Friends and Influence People as one of the best books ever written on relationship building.
 I wholeheartedly agree!